radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Thanks to the following people for their feedback and suggested text changes: Alexander Clouter, Mark Donnelly, Fabian Mauchle, Valery Smyslov, Heikki Vatiainen, Paul Wouters.

+# Notes to RFC Editor
+{:numbered="false"}

+*This section is to be removed before publishing as an RFC.*

+* The references to RFC8446 can be replaced with RFC9846 if I-D.ietf-tls-rfc8446bis is published before this document.